Exercises for Sacroiliac Joint Pain

 SECOND

-Position: Standing in neutral against the wall with your feet the length of your thighs away from the wall.
+Position: Standing in neutral spine and leaning into the wall with your feet the length of your thighs away from the wall.

 Action: Bend your knees no lower than a 90 degree angle keeping your weight in the heels evenly for both feet.
 Kneecaps should line up with the second toe in each foot.
 Repeat for 8-12 repetitions.
 Do 2-3 sets every other day.

-Position: Lying on the floor with neutral spine and knees bent.
+Position: Lying on your mat with spine in neutral and knees bent.

-Cues: Keep the knees still so you are just mobilizing the pelvis.
+Cues: Keep your knees still so you are just mobilizing the pelvis.

 THIRD

-Strengthening Exercises for Sacroiliac Joint Pain: Once you have a stable and aligned pelvis you can begin mobilizing exercises to continue strengthening.
+Strengthening Exercises for the Sacroiliac Joint Once you have a stable and aligned pelvis you can begin mobilizing exercises to continue strengthening.

 Position: Lying on the floor with one leg extended along the mat and the other at a 90 degree angle to the floor and a neutral spine.